clawfire/portfolio/content/_posts/2025-07-29-ux-design-thinking-workshop-at-loic.md

 - Discover (or rediscover) Design Thinking through hands-on practice
 - Exchange ideas with experts and like-minded participants
 - Leave with concrete ideas to transform your projects

+Therefore, please note this event is strictly limited to the members of the Luxembourg Open Innovation Club.
+If you’re not yet a member, you can get more info on how to join [here](https://loic.lu/).

 ## Practical information